jcrawley/spitfire-maybe/README.md

 VARIABLE DECLARATIONS

+Variable declarations are simple and easy in Spitfire.
+No semicolons necessary!
+A list of types in Spitfire can be found below.

     S s = "spitfire" 					        var s = "spit";
     B found = T                                 var found = true;
     N hex = 0x34A4                              var hex = 0x34A4;